Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 # United States Burden Of Disease

-This report analyzes the most recent burden of disease study (GBD 2021) grouped by location (US) and the leading causes of death across all ages (ASMR: Age Standardized Mortality rate) for both men and women.
+This report highlights U.S findings from the Global Burden of Disease 2021 study (GBD 2021) dataset, focusing on understanding current mortality rates, cause-specific mortality, and associated risk factors for men and women across all ages.

 ## **Table of Contents**